kusala-w/Entertainment-API/README.md

-# Entertainment-API
+# Playbill-API
-A Node API to handle all interaction with Entertainment data
+A Node.js API to handle all interaction with Playbill data